katrotz/rollup-plugin-less-modules/README.md

 ```

 # Source maps
 The plugin provides means to configure and use the source maps.
-The source-maps are provided only when the rollup is run with the [*sourceMap*](https://github.com/rollup/rollup/wiki/JavaScript-API#sourcemap-1) option enabled.
+The source maps are provided only when the plugin is run with the `sourcemap` option enabled.

-The source-maps can be accessed in the ES module.
+The source maps can be accessed in the ES module.
 Eg.
 `import { sourceMap } from 'path-to-styles.less'`

-When the source-maps are configured to be inlined, the content is embedded into the CSS content as a base64 string
+When the source maps are configured to be inlined, the content is embedded into the CSS content as a base64 string

-By default the source-map paths to the original files are relative to the package root path (eg. `src/components/component/less/styles.less`)
+By default the source map paths to the original files are relative to the package root path (eg. `src/components/component/less/styles.less`)
 To make the paths look like `/components/component/less/styles.less`, following less configuration required

 ```